“Come over to Macedonia to help us.”

-I am a sports fan and its football season.
+I am a sports fan and it’s football season.
 Sports announcers are quick to point out that one team is more than willing to take advantage of another teams’ weakness.
-If a defensive player has slight knee injury the quarterback will throw his way expecting him to be weakened.
-He intends to capitalize on his vulnerability.
+If a defensive player has slight knee injury the quarterback will throw his way, expecting him to be weakened and to capitalize on his vulnerability.

 Satan is exponentially craftier and exponentially more evil than the NFL.
 His goal?
-Is to stop the advance of the gospel as it brings complete glory to God.
-If he sniffs out vulnerability in spiritual leaders he will exploit it fully.
+To stop the advance of the gospel, as it brings complete glory to God.
+If he sniffs out vulnerability in spiritual leaders, he will exploit it fully.

-If you have been called to a far-flung place the holidays may be a very vulnerable place.
+If you have been called to a far-flung place, the holidays may be a very vulnerable place in your life.
 Deep longings for the proximity of family and precious traditions will emerge.
 Nostalgia will arise from the familiar tunes of Christmas or recipes for homemade rolls.
 A simple smell can stir a deep memory that may illicit tears.

 Here are five actions to take if you are feeling vulnerable this holiday season:

-So grandma’s house and homemade donuts are out of the question?
-Do SOMETHING ELSE.
-Your children are making their OWN holiday tradition under your watch.
+So Grandma’s house and homemade doughnuts are out of the question?
+Do something else!
+Your children are making their own holiday tradition under your watch.
 Make their memories powerful and joy-filled.
-Find a unique if not a crazy substitute for old traditions.
-“Yes, we always went bowling on Christmas Eve mornings”, can you hear your kids saying that in years to come?
+Find a unique, if not a crazy, substitute for old traditions.
+“Yes, we always went bowling on Christmas Eve mornings.”Can you hear your kids saying that in years to come?

 Others are in similar positions for different reasons.
 Gather with them.
-Easter was always a meal at the Ferguson home where a large collection of disconnected lives would gather for the required ham.
+In the Ferguson home, Easter was always a meal where a large collection of disconnected lives would gather for the required ham.
 We needed them and they needed us.
-If the truth be told we needed them worse.
+If the truth be told, we needed them worse.

-Get with Jesus, sisters.
+Get with Jesus.
 He will meet you in your losses with a peace that passes understanding.

 In your Macedonia, how do you handle holiday vulnerabilities?,